AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/cohort-rpt-non-date-based.md

 zendesk_id: 360021791071
 ---

-Our [Cohort Report Builder](../data-analyst/dev-reports/cohort-rpt-bldr.md) has been great at helping merchants study how different subsets of users behave over time.
+Our [Cohort Report Builder](../dev-reports/cohort-rpt-bldr.md) has been great at helping merchants study how different subsets of users behave over time.
 In the past, the Cohort Report Builder was mainly optimized for grouping users by a common **cohort date** (i.e., the set of all customers who made their first purchase in a given month).
 The Non-Date Based Cohort feature now gives you the power to group users by a similar activity or attribute.
-Let’s look at a few use cases for this feature.
+Take a look at a few use cases for this feature.

 ## Use Cases